garethjmsaunders/digital-code-style-guide/css/00-introduction.md

 While consistency is important, equally important is knowing when to be inconsistent—sometimes the style guide just doesn’t apply.

-The ground rule is simple: ask yourself if applying the rule would make the code less readable, even for someone who is used to reading code that follows the rules.
+Ask yourself if applying the rule would make the code less readable, even for someone who is used to reading code that follows the rules.
 When in doubt use your best judgment, look at other examples, and decide what looks best.

-Readability is preferential to strict adherence to rules.
+The ground rule is simple: **readability is preferential to strict adherence to rules**.